Fast Hyperspectral Reconstruction for Neutron Computed Tomography Using Subspace Extraction: Introduction

 In this paper, we present a fast hyperspectral reconstruction (FHR) algorithm for effective and efficient reconstruction of HSnCT data.
 As shown in Figure~\ref{fig:overview}, the first step of FHR is a subspace extraction procedure \cite{chowdhury2023amd} that transforms the high-dimensional hyperspectral measurements into low-dimensional subspace projection views.
 FHR then performs reconstruction within this low-dimensional subspace.
 Finally, FHR expands the subspace reconstructions into hyperspectral reconstructions.

-The use of subspace extraction in our algorithm serves two purposes: \begin{itemize} \item Improves SNR in the reconstruction by up to 16dB by approximating the data in a low-dimensional subspace. \item Reduces computation time by up to a factor of 10 due to the reduced number of tomographic reconstructions. \end{itemize}
+The use of subspace extraction in our algorithm serves two purposes: \begin{itemize} \item Substantially improves SNR in the reconstructions by approximating the data within a low-dimensional subspace. \item Significantly accelerates computation by reducing the required number of tomographic reconstructions. \end{itemize}

-We apply our algorithm to measured neutron data collected at the Oak Ridge National Laboratory Spallation Neutron Source SNAP beamline and demonstrate that it is substantially faster and yields better results than the traditional method.
+We apply our algorithm to measured neutron data collected at the Oak Ridge National Laboratory Spallation Neutron Source SNAP beamline and demonstrate that it is substantially faster and yields better results compared to the baseline DHR method.